mmshahria/GlassboardTech-API-Reference/Deals/GET A deal by Id.md

    * <strong>tagline</strong> `string`
    > A tagline is a catchphrase or memorable statement associated with the corresponding deal's business entity.

 <strong> portfolioCompanyName </strong> `string`

 Portfolio company name for this deal.

-> Portfolio company often refers to the company for which a deal _organizer_ raising the funds for and in which investors invest their money.
+> Portfolio company often refers to the company for which a deal _organizer_ is raising the investment and in which investors invest their money.
 A valid value must be 2 to 1024 characters.

 <strong> portfolioCompanyState </strong> `string`

 The state address of the portfolio company.
 A valid value must be 2 to 1024 characters.

 <strong> portfolioCompanyEntity </strong> `enum`

 The entity types of the portfolio company.

-Accepted `enum` values are `LIMITED_LIABILITY_COMPANY┃LIMITED_PARTNERSHIP┃C_CORPORATION┃S_CORPORATION┃GENERAL_PARTNERSHIP┃FOREIGN_ENTITY┃CORPORATION`.

-The variable must be equal to one of the values that have been predefined for it.
+Accepted `enum` values are `LIMITED_LIABILITY_COMPANY┃LIMITED_PARTNERSHIP┃C_CORPORATION┃S_CORPORATION┃GENERAL_PARTNERSHIP┃FOREIGN_ENTITY┃CORPORATION`.The variable must be equal to one of the values that have been predefined for it.

  <strong> securityType </strong> `enum`